 Flying Heart Brewing

 Drinking a local Louisiana craft brew in a refurbished firehouse is — pardon the pun — too hot of an opportunity to pass up.
-Flying Heart Brewing is a new beer making business situated in a historic 1952 fire station, and is home to six distinctive brews and a tasting room that’s bringing crowds to the heart of Bossier City.
+Flying Heart Brewing is a brew pub situated in a historic 1952 fire station, and is home to six distinctive brews and a tasting room that’s bringing crowds to the heart of Bossier City.

-Like many of the breweries popping up around Louisiana (and right now, there are many new businesses), Flying Heart is the product of passionate home brewers who wanted to turn their hobby into a profit.
+Like many of the craft brewing businesses popping up around Louisiana, Flying Heart is the product of passionate home brewers who wanted to turn their hobby into a profit.
 Three couples came together to make Flying Heart happen, and today they make up part of a growing group of intrepid entrepreneurs revitalizing Bossier City’s downtown.

 Bolder brews include Milk Maid, which Hart claims is among Louisiana’s only locally made milk stouts.
 It’s a maltier beer that pairs well with desserts.
 Fans of more adventurous, powerful malt-heavy varieties should look to the Black Heart ale, and beer lovers who aren’t afraid of a wee bit of whiskey will love Barrel 52, a porter that is infused with Bourbon-soaked oak.

-Visitors can find some of Flying Heart’s beers at local restaurants in the Shreveport-Bossier City area; others are available only in the tasting room, where growlers are also available for purchase.
+Visitors can find all of Flying Heart’s beers only at its brew pub — straight from the source.
+While you're there, order lunch or dinner from its pizza kitchen, and check out its craft cocktail menu.
 Keep up to date with what’s brewing at Flying Heart’s website and by following the brewery on Facebook and Twitter.